suned/stateless/README.md

 def print_file(path: str) -> Depend[Console | Files, None]:
     files = yield from depend(Files)
     console = yield from depend(Console)

     content = files.read(path)
     console.print(content)
 ```

+`print_file` is a good demonstration of why the _"send"_ type of `Effect` must be `Any`: Since `print_file` expects to be sent instances of `Console` _or_ `File`, it's not possible for our type-checker to know on which yield which type is going to be sent, and because of the variance of `typing.Generator`, we can't write `depend` in a way that would allow us to type `Effect` with a _"send"_ type other than `Any`.

-`depend` is also a good example of how you can build complex effects using functions that return simpler effects using `yield from`:
+`depend` is a good example of how you can build complex effects using functions that return simpler effects using `yield from`:

 ```python
 from stateless import Depend, depend